 Submissions will be judged by the editor, Dr Jon Sutton, and his Dad, David Sutton, who is a published poet.
 The winning entry will be published in The Psychologist, which goes to 55,000+ readers in print.

 Due to the volume of entries we have received in previous years, we're sorry to say they won't be acknowledged and multiple submissions will not be accepted.
 We reserve the right to not make an award.

 Send your poem to the editor, Dr Jon Sutton, on [email protected] Please include a paragraph of information about yourself, e.g. your work in psychology and whether you have written/published poetry before.

-If poetry isn't your thing, we're also looking for other contributions to our special Summer 2021 edition on the theme of 'From poverty to flourishing'.
-See the call at the bottom of this article.
+If poetry isn't your thing, we're also looking for other contributions to our special Summer 2022 edition on the theme of 'Tackling class-based inequality'.
+Get in touch on [email protected].

 - Read more about poetry in the Psychologist and Research Digest archives via https://thepsychologist.bps.org.uk/national-poetry-day

 Already a member?
 Or Create an account

 Not a member?
 Find out about becoming a member or subscriber